bbenjamin-sys/nrpe_check_ecowatt/README.md

 - Create an account on RTE API website (https://data.rte-france.com/)
 - Register to the Ecowatt API (https://data.rte-france.com/catalog/-/api/consumption/Ecowatt/v4.0) and click on "Abonnez-vous à l'API"
 - Create a new application
+- copy .env_sample file to .env
-- Copy the base64 encoded id and secret
+- Copy the base64 encoded id and secret in .env file

 ## Required tool
 - jq